December 17 2020

 By The Ian Potter Foundation

-“It is our hope that this $20 million grant commitment will provide the NGV with real momentum as it seeks to complete an ambitious $200 million fundraising program in support of the construction of NGV Contemporary.
+“It is our hope that this $20 million grant commitment will provide the NGV with real momentum as it seeks to complete an ambitious fundraising program in support of the construction of The Fox: NGV Contemporary.
+The Foundation was thrilled to learn in March 2022 of the incredible $100 million gift from Lindsay Fox, AC, Paula Fox, AO and the Fox family in support of the construction of The Fox: NGV Contemporary.

 The National Gallery of Victoria’s iconic St Kilda Road building was officially opened in August 1968.
 This was followed by the opening of The Ian Potter Centre – NGV Australia in Federation Square in December 2003.
 As Australia’s oldest, largest and most visited art museum, it seems timely now to be considering the addition of a purpose-built contemporary art gallery that will allow the NGV to display its vast collection of Australian contemporary artwork and design.

-The Governors of The Ian Potter Foundation regard the development of NGV Contemporary to be of national and international significance.
-NGV Contemporary is an ambitious undertaking but the NGV’s impressive board and leadership team have shown great vision and we expect them to be successful.
+The Governors of The Ian Potter Foundation regard the development of The Fox: NGV Contemporary to be of national and international significance.
+The Fox: NGV Contemporary is an ambitious undertaking but the NGV’s impressive board and leadership team have shown great vision and we expect them to be successful.

 Charles Goode, Chairman of The Ian Potter Foundation